I woke up at the airport hotel in Heathrow preposterously early. It was time to go to Warsaw.

 Shit, how am I going to- I looked at the screen.
 It had a tiny “contactless payment” icon.
 I pulled out my phone, brought up Apple Pay and BOOP the locker spit out my key.
 Cool!

 The taxi stand guys didn’t speak English at all.
 I wanted to go to Holy Cross Church, where Chopin’s heart was buried.
 After Chopin died in Paris, his sister honored his dying wish and had his heart removed, then smuggled it out of the country in a jar of booze, to be buried in this church in Warsaw.
 None of this was getting through to the taxi guys at all.
 I was standing beneath the awning of Warsaw Frederic Chopin Airport.
-I pointed at the airport and at my heart.
+I pointed at the airport sign and at my heart.
 Nothing.
 I pulled up a photo of the church on my phone and showed it to them.
 Ahh, yes, yes.
 Chopin heart.
 Get in.

 Why in the world did I want to see the church where Chopin’s heart is buried?
 Better make a cup of coffee…

 When I was 18 and a freshman in college in Alaska, I took a world music appreciation class that was fantastic right up until the day my teacher was murdered by a lunatic with a hammer.
 That part’s a story for another blog.
 But one of the first assignments for the class was to listen to a wildly diverse sampler CD of music from around the globe.
-One of the pieces on the CD was a piano prelude which I found momentarily striking, but I didn’t give much thought to it the time.
-I was eager to be done with my schoolwork so I could go wander around in the snow.
+One of the pieces on the CD was a piano prelude which I found striking, but I didn’t give much thought to it at the time.
+I was eager to be done with my schoolwork so I could go wander around out in the snow.